jasonmccallister/vscode-dagger/README.md

 - **Dagger: Uninstall CLI** - Uninstall the Dagger CLI
 - **Dagger: Add MCP Module** - Register a Dagger Module as an MCP server
 - **Dagger: Develop Local Modules** - Start the Dagger development workflow
-- **Dagger: Ask Dagger** - Use AI to ask questions about Dagger documentation
 - **Dagger: Save as Task** - Save a function call as a reusable VS Code task
 - **Dagger: Install a module** - Install a Dagger module (local or remote)
 - **Dagger: Add module MCP:** - Add a Dagger module as an MCP server and register it with VS Code